texfaq/texfaq.github.io/FAQ-ftncapt.md

--  use an optional argument in your `\caption` command, that doesn't have the footnote in it; this prevents the footnote appearing in the ''List of &hellip;'', and
+-  use an optional argument in your `\caption` command, that doesn't have the footnote in it; this prevents the footnote appearing in the "List of &hellip;", and
 -  put your whole float in a `minipage` so as to keep the footnotes with the float.